sohamdasdesigns/getLife/README.md

 As Mobile First approach taken (with QR Code) to make the information sharing more easy, swift, dynamic and engaging.
 The prototype can be viewed/experienced in both desktop and mobile browsers.

-The Thesis book is hosted at :
+The Thesis book can be viewed at :

 https://sohamdasdesigns.github.io/getLifeThesis/